Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Students who fail to meet these guidelines may jeopardize their eligibility for continued enrollment.

-Medical Treatment of Students by KHSC-KansasCOM and Affiliated Faculty
+Medical Treatment of Students by KHSU-KansasCOM and Affiliated Faculty

-KHSC-KansasCOM wants to avoid all conflicts of interest related to the medical treatment of its students.
-KHSC-KansasCOM faculty, including clinical clerkship preceptors, will not provide medical treatment of or medical advice to KHSC-KansasCOM students.
-Students must seek healthcare advice and/or treatment off-campus from a non-KHSC-KansasCOM related source.
-See KHSC-KansasCOM’s website for a list of recommended healthcare providers in the Wichita area, who do not have a conflict of interest and are available to see and treat students.
+KHSU-KansasCOM wants to avoid all conflicts of interest related to the medical treatment of its students.
+KHSU-KansasCOM faculty, including clinical clerkship preceptors, will not provide medical treatment of or medical advice to KHSU-KansasCOM students.
+Students must seek healthcare advice and/or treatment off-campus from a non-KHSU-KansasCOM related source.
+See KHSU-KansasCOM’s website for a list of recommended healthcare providers in the Wichita area, who do not have a conflict of interest and are available to see and treat students.

-This includes clinical clerkship preceptors, who have a direct assessment and grading responsibility for assigned KHSC-KansasCOM students.
+This includes clinical clerkship preceptors, who have a direct assessment and grading responsibility for assigned KHSU-KansasCOM students.
 Students who are on rotations should always avoid seeking medical treatment/advice from their clerkship preceptor.

 Should a student have difficulty in finding medical treatment/advice, they can contact the staff in the Office of Student Affairs and Services for a referral to an appropriate local physician.